Lament Groups

 How Does it Work?

-• What: Eight 1.5-hour meetings, including an intro meeting, followed by six individual lament services for six participants, then a closing meeting to debrief and celebrate what we’ve done together.
+• What: Six 1.5-hour meetings, including an intro meeting, followed by 4 individual lament services for 4 participants, then a closing meeting to debrief and celebrate what we’ve done together.
 Additionally, each participant completes a 1-hour video call with me prior to their individual lament service to plan the service and receive support as needed.

 • Where: Meetings will take place in-person in a comfy room at St. James Episcopal Church in Cambridge.
 (Of note, this group is not affiliated with St. James, nor is this therapist.)

-• How much: $480/participant, with a sliding scale offered based on your budgeting needs.
+• How much: $440/participant, with a sliding scale offered based on your budgeting needs.
 Cost should not prohibit your participation!